BUTTERFLY WEED SEEDS

 Produces absolutely beautiful deep rose pink flowers in large umbels in only 3 months from sowing.
 They are superb cut flowers, and of course the butterflies find them irresistible.
 Long blooming.
 Grows to 3.5 feet tall and is a stunning background plant.
 Easy to germinate seeds.
 Winter hardy to zone 3.

-Heat and drought tolerant plants, large 6 inch clusters of vibrant flowers in shades of red, yellow, orange and bronze.
-Blooms attract swarms of butterflies, are excellent cut flowers.
-Grows to 3 feet tall, flowers in summer.
+Heat and drought tolerant, produce large 6 inch clusters of vibrant summer flowers in shades of red, yellow, orange and bronze.
+Attract swarms of butterflies, are excellent for cutting.
+Plants grow to 3 feet tall.
 Winter hardy to zone 3.
-Germination uneven over 21-90 days.
+Germination uneven over a period of 21-90 days.
 Grows nicely with: Big Betony, 'Sundrops' Evening Primrose, 'Sunburst Colours' Penstemon, 'Blue Cap' Sea Holly, and 'Banana Custard' Verbascum.

 Three foot plants produce large, 6 inch clusters of vibrant orange flowers that attract swarms of butterflies in summer.
 Winter hardy to zone 3.
 Seeds occasionally require chilling, instructions included.
 Germination uneven over a period of 21-90 days.